 In 1904 the Colorado and Southeastern Railway built its tracks through the area and established a station at Ludlow.
 At about this same time, the Ludlow Mine was started by the Huerfano Coal Company.
 The town soon included the railroad depot, a general store and post office, a saloon, a livery and feed store, two meat markets, a physician, and two grocery stores.
 Ludlow first appeared in the Colorado State Business Directory in 1911 when about 50 people lived in the town.

-Though the number of residents doesn’t appear to have been able to support so many businesses, the town, no doubt, provided goods and services to the many nearby coal mining camps in the Ludlow Valley.
-These included Hastings, Delagua, Gulnare, Berwind, Tabasco, Aguilar and others.
+Though the number of residents doesn’t appear to have supported so many businesses, the town undoubtedly provided goods and services to the many nearby coal mining camps in the Ludlow Valley.
+These included Hastings, Delagua, Gulnare, Berwind, Tabasco, Aguilar, and others.